theindianotaku/react-type-master/README.md

   - Results Page

 ## How to run
-To install of the NPM modules, enter code below on terminal:
+To install the NPM modules, enter code below on terminal:
 ```
 npm install
 ```
-or if you have yarn:
+or if you have yarn installed:
 ```
 yarn
 ```

-Then run:
+Then run this to start the dev server:
 ```
 npm run dev
 ```